awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-nodejs.rds.md

 ## Connecting to a database<a name="nodejs-rds-connect"></a>

 Elastic Beanstalk provides connection information for attached DB instances in environment properties\.
-Use `os.environ['VARIABLE']` to read the properties and configure a database connection\.
+Use `process.env.VARIABLE` to read the properties and configure a database connection\.

 **Example app\.js – MySQL database connection**